PradeepAnde/_PayJS2Docs/global/README.md

 Use the [Developer Portal](https://developer.sagepayments.com/) to send a message or post on the forums.

+## How do I get developer credentials for testing?

+Register on the [Developer Portal](https://developer.sagepayments.com/) to obtain sandbox credentials.

-## How do I get developer credentials?
+## How do I get developer credentials for production?

-For sandbox credentials, register on the [Developer Portal](https://developer.sagepayments.com/).
-For production credentials, please contact support to schedule a (quick and painless!) certification call.
+Please contact support to schedule a certification call.
+Certification is painless and involves:

+1. making sure everything is working as expected, transaction data is being processed correctly, etc.
+1. confirming that your application is appropriately verifying all request and response data
+1. reviewing the security features of the site that limit access to the payment form (login, Captcha, etc.)

 ## How do I get merchant credentials?